marc-despland/tcp_timewait/scenarii/bench_tests.md

 ### 2.3 - With two backends server 8

-To allow to ensure what occurs with Nginx with 2 backends, I redo the tests with server 8 (doesn't close the connection), so with this one Nginx will always win the close race.
+To allow ensuring what occurs with Nginx with 2 backends, I redo the tests with server 8 (doesn't close the connection), so with this one Nginx will always win the close race.
 We will switch HaProxy from PCL to SCL to force it to close the connection.

 #### 2.3.1 - Test with HAProxy mode SCL (http\_server\_close)
 Execute the following commands in different terminals